SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 	- `env.GITHUB_REPO_URL` with value `https://github.com/SRGSSR/pillarbox-apple`.
 5. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

+## Documentation

+To have TeamCity build and validate the documentation for GitHub pull requests and post the corresponding status back to GitHub:

+1. Create a TeamCity configuration called _Documentation_.
+2. Add a _Command Line_ build step which simply executes `make doc`.
+3. Add a _Pull Requests_ build monitoring GitHub (requires a personal access token).
+4. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 ## Unit tests

 To have TeamCity run unit tests for GitHub pull requests and post the corresponding status back to GitHub: